 Simply put, folliculitis is a medical problem caused by inflamed hair follicles.
 The causes can be both fungal and bacterial.
 The bad news is that, apart from the itchy scalp with dreadlocks you are experiencing, folliculitis can also lead to hair loss if left untreated.

-However, you can treat your bacterial or fungal infection with a course of antibiotics.
-But please do not self-medicate, especially with antibiotics!
-Refer to your doctor who will prescribe you said medication if and when you need it!
+You can treat your bacterial or fungal infection with a course of antibiotics.
+Refer to your doctor who will prescribe you the right medication.

 What about you?

 Have you recognized any of the symptoms or causes we have described above when it comes to itchy scalp with dreadlocks?
 If you did, then you’re half way to solving your problem!